 Each member of the department is expected to have an active research program, with the ultimate goal of peer-reviewed publication.
-It is not mandatory to have a publication by a certain date, or in a certain type of journal, for tenure.
 Acceptable research programs include: traditional scholarly research, research on the scholarship of teaching economics, and scholarly applied work (for example, meaningful consulting).
 Annual conference or workshop attendance with the appropriate group(s) is considered an essential sign of an active research program.
 Occasional paper, poster, or workshop presentations are preferred.
 This sort of interaction with peers is crucial to staying current in the discipline, and provides valuable feedback.
 In turn, such interaction improves publishing success, and may lead to further invitations to contribute book reviews, serve as a discussant, etc. To summarize: